in28minutes/java-cheat-sheet/README.md

 Assertions can easily be enabled and disabled.
 Assertions are disabled by default.
 #### Enabling Assertions
-Enable assertions: java -ea com.rithus.AssertExamples (OR) java -enableassertions com.rithus.AssertExamples
+Enable assertions: java -ea com.in28minutes.AssertExamples (OR) java -enableassertions com.in28minutes.AssertExamples
 #### Disable Assertions
-Disable assertions: java -da com.rithus.AssertExamples (OR) java -disableassertions com.rithus.AssertExamples
+Disable assertions: java -da com.in28minutes.AssertExamples (OR) java -disableassertions com.in28minutes.AssertExamples
 #### Enable Assertions in specific packages
 Selectively enable assertions in a package only java -ea:com.rithus

-Selectively enable assertions in a package and its subpackages only java -ea:com.rithus...
+Selectively enable assertions in a package and its subpackages only java -ea:com.in28minutes...
 #### Enable assertions including system classes
 java -ea -esa
 #### Basic assert condition example